pungkula1337anka/Voice-Stuff/LiveSpeechFeeds.md

 - **6: Create the automation**

-You can use the code below as an example, but you'll have to edit accourdingly. <br>
+You can use the code below as an example, but you'll have to edit accourding to your setup. <br>

 <br><br>